5 Ways to Avoid Outliving Your Retirement

 Social Security – Social Security will be the first source of continued income you look to so you can avoid outliving your savings.
 Social Security payments will continue for the rest of your life and are adjusted for inflation each year.
 Anyone who qualifies for Social Security will never completely run out of money, but he or she may have to cut down the standard of living in order to survive on the Social Security payment if all other sources of income are exhausted.

 Since this often times ends up being the only guaranteed source of income for most retirees, it is a good idea to try to increase the amount you will get.
-How do you boost your Social Security payments?
+How do you boost your Social Security payments without being prone to any sort of Quantum AI scam?
 First, you want to make sure you have at least 35 years of covered earnings; you claim spousal payments; and delay your claims up until age 70.
 “Get your [online] Social Security statement from the Social Security Administration and then go through that information and use it to decide when to claim Social Security,” advises Troy Von Haefen, a certified financial planner for Von Haefen Financial Management in Nashville.